CFA® Derivative Investments

 ---|---|---|---|

-Derivative Investments is one of the fundamental building blocks of finance and also one of the most technical topics of the CFA exam.
+Derivative Investments reflects some of the fundamental theories and tools of finance and also one of the most technical topics of the CFA exam.
 Candidates should have a strong knowledge of Derivative Investments from Level 1 and Level 2 to understand Level 3 Derivative Investments better.

 - Reading 8: Option Strategies by Adam Schwartz, PhD, CFA, and Barbara Valbuzzi, CFA